Gestational Diabetes - Medical Malpractice LawyersLEGAL HELPLINE: ☎ 855 804 7125

 Our medical malpractice lawyers deal with Gestational Diabetes negligence cases.
 If you would like legal advice at no cost and with no further obligation just call the helpline or complete the contact form or email our lawyers offices.
-Our Gestational Diabetes lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay legal fees if the case is won.
+Our Gestational Diabetes medical malpractice lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay legal fees to your medical malpractice lawyer if the case is won and you receive compensation.

 Gestational Diabetes - Medical Malpractice

 Gestational diabetes is also called "diabetes of pregnancy" and it only occurs when a woman is pregnant.
 It is usually diagnosed at around 24 to 28 weeks of pregnancy.
 It is a common complication of pregnancy and doesn't mean you had diabetes before the pregnancy.
 It does not mean you will have diabetes after pregnancy.
 It involves having a high blood sugar during pregnancy.
-Diabetes of pregnancy occurs in about 4 percent of all pregnancies or about 135,000 cases of gestational diabetes in the US per year.
+Diabetes of pregnancy occurs in about 4 percent of all pregnancies or more than 10,000 cases of gestational diabetes in Canada per year.